Val Rapava-Ruskin: Professional career

 During his season with Toulon, Val Rapava Ruskin had a trial for Worcester Warriors.
-He made his first professional appearance for the club the 20 September 2014 against Doncaster at just 21 years old.
+He made his first professional appearance for the club 20 September 2014 against Doncaster at just 21 years old.
 Since his debut, he has scored five tries in the RFU Championship, including two against Rotherham Titans in October 2014.
-On 10 January 2017, Ruskin left Worcester at Sixways to join local rivals Gloucester from the 2017-18 season.
+On 10 January 2017, Ruskin left Worcester at Sixways to join local rivals Gloucester from the 2017–18 season.

 In June 2019 he was one of four uncapped players named in England's preliminary World Cup training squad.

+In the summer of 2023 he was named for the training squad of the England national rugby union team before the summer games and the 2023 Rugby World Cup.